 Resolve to grow as a parent this coming year

 There are a lot of great resolutions you could make this year and a lot of areas in your life you could focus on.
-But focusing on growing as a parent is such a timely choice.
+But focusing on growing as a parent and finding the joy of being a mom is such a timely choice.
 Because your children are growing and changing everyday.
 And you can’t get back the time you have with them right now.